 Benjamin Heller is a first-year Master of Public Administration student, specializing in Policy Analysis.
 Before moving to New York, he worked for Ernst & Young and for London's Metropolitan Police, focusing on organizational culture, ethics, and accountability; he also volunteered with the UK Restorative Justice Council.
 Ben graduated from the University of Chicago with a B.A. in political science.
 He is interested in using research to understand and address neighborhood change, urban poverty, and crime.

 Olivia Lee is an office assistant at the NYU Furman Center.
 She is currently studying at the NYU Stern School of Business, studying Finance, Data Science, and English Literature.
-She is interested in learning about sustainable business practices and more specifically how they address the needs of low-income residents and communities.
+She is interested in community development banking and how banks address the needs of, and inequities within, low-income communities.

-Kayla Merriweather is a junior at New York University in the Gallatin School of Individualized Study, concentrating in History, Politics, and Spanish through a Black Feminist Lens.
-On campus, she is a Dr. Martin Luther King, Jr. Scholar, the Chief of Staff for the Black Student Union, and the Chair of the Student Government Assembly’s Student Success Committee.
+Kayla Merriweather is a senior at New York University in the Gallatin School of Individualized Study, concentrating in History and Urban Politics through a Black Feminist Lens.
+On campus, she is a Dr. Martin Luther King, Jr. Scholar, the Co-President for the Black Student Union, and the Chair of the Student Government Assembly’s Student Success Committee.
 She also serves as a Resident Assistant in the Broome Street Residential College.
 Passionate about social justice, advocacy, and public service, Kayla plans to attend law school after graduation with hopes to become a lawyer, earn her Ph.D. in Education Policy and enter the political sphere.